andreas-zeller/andreas-zeller.github.io/README.md

 ## Stay Tuned

-I post all relevant events regarding current work [on Twitter](https://twitter.com/AndreasZeller).

-<a href="https://twitter.com/AndreasZeller?ref_src=twsrc%5Etfw" class="twitter-follow-button">Follow @AndreasZeller</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-As an alternative, my tweets are also [mirrored to Mastodon](https://mastodon.social/@AndreasZeller).
+[Follow me on Mastodon](https://mastodon.social/@AndreasZeller) to stay updated about current work and relevant events.

-<small>I do not collect any data from this site, but Twitter and GitHub do.
-See the <a href="https://twitter.com/en/privacy">Twitter privacy policy</a>
-and the <a href="https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement">GitHub Privacy Statement</a>
+<small>I do not collect any data from this site, but GitHub may do.
+See the <a href="https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement">GitHub Privacy Statement</a>
 for details</small>.